By Amy Gorin, MS, RDN

 Next up is a fellow Jersey girl, Mandy Enright, MS, RDN, RYT.
 Mandy is owner of Team with ME: Nutrition & Fitness Consulting in Neptune, New Jersey.

 She also practices as a yoga teacher and runs the Nutrition Nuptials blog and podcast.
-In her words, she's going to answer the, "How do you become a dietitian?" question.
+In her words, she's going to answer the, "How do you become a nutritionist?" question.

 Q: How would you describe your first career?